ibm-cloud-docs/vmwaresolutions/shared/shared_creatingendpoints.md

 You are not charged for the multi-tenant option.
 {:note}

-### Allowlisted IPs and subnets
+### Allowlisted IP addresses and subnets
 {: #shared_creatingendpoints-sys-settings-ip-subnet}

-Add the IPs or subnets you want to have access to the private network endpoint.
+Add the IP addresses or subnets you want to have access to the private network endpoint.

 ## Monthly cost
 {: #shared_creatingendpoints-cost}